AlexKuchynskyi/Bash-Scripts/README.md

 [find_IP_MAC](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/find_IP_MAC) script gets a directory name as an input parameter and finds mentioning of IP-addresses in all the files (regular files only) located in the specified directory.
 If flag --mac is specified the script also finds mentioning of MAC-addresses.
 Results are written to the files.

 [logrotate_conf](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/logrotate_conf) script gets a path to the log file which is needed to be rotated and creates log rotation rule.

+[parse_log](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/parse_log.sh) script parses specified file (may change to any) and shows the list of IPs and counts the attempts to connect from the each of them.

 [process_terminate](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/process_terminate) script cheks the system processes and sends the TERM signal to the processes which use more RSS memory than N specified by user.